oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 ## Create your Firebase project

 Next, open the [Firebase console](https://console.firebase.google.com/u/0/) and click **Add Project**.
 Give your project a name, preferably `okta-firebase`.
-You can turn off the analytics for now and create the project.
-Once that's complete, you can access the project dashboard.
+For now, you can turn off the analytics and create the project.
+Once that's completed, you'll be able to access the project dashboard.

 First, click the **Upgrade** button next to the *Spark* option at the bottom of your screen.
 Change your plan to Blaze and if you wish, set a billing budget for $1 to let you know when you are incurring a charge.
 Blaze is pay-as-you-go, and the rates are pretty generous for hobby projects.
 You shouldn't incur any charges at this time, but the budget will let you know if you do.

 Click the settings wheel next to *Project Overview* and click **Project settings**.
 At the bottom of the overview page, there's a prompt to **Select a platform to get started** and select web app (it will look like *</>*).
 Give your app the nickname `okta-firebase-demo` and select **Also set up Firebase Hosting for this app**.
-Click **Register app**, and you will see some JavaScript code for setting up your Firebase app in a moment.
+Click **Register app**, and in a moment you will see some JavaScript code for setting up your Firebase app.

 {% img blog/react-firebase-serverless/firebase-config.jpg alt:"Firebase configuration generated by Firebase console under 'Add Firebase SDK' step" width:"800" %}{: .center-image }